OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 Values are matched based on the **key** attribute for **appSettings**, and the **name** element for **applicationSettings** and **connectionStrings**.
 :::

-## Replacing variables outside appSettings, applicationSettings and connectionStrings
+## Replacing variables outside appSettings, applicationSettings and connectionStrings {#Configurationfiles-VariablesInFilesReplacingvariablesoutsideappSettings,applicationSettingsandconnectionStrings}

 There may be other variables you would like Octopus to replace in your configuration files that are outside both the appSettings and connectionStrings areas.